Friedrich Heinrich Jacobi: Influences on Fichte's 1794 Wissenschaftslehre

-To Jacobi, the concept he chosen to put in the position of unconditional certainty is God.
-By means of this presuppostion, Jacobi leaves room for faith in his philosophy, whereas this element already dissolved in reason in many proceeding philosophers.
-This move prevents, at least from Jacobi's point of view back in the time, the ontological infinite regress.
+To Jacobi, the concept he chose to put in the position of unconditional certainty is God.
+By means of this presupposition, Jacobi leaves room for faith in his philosophy, whereas this element already dissolved in reason in many preceding philosophers.
+This move prevents, at least from Jacobi's point of view back in time, the ontological infinite regress.
 Fichte adopted the same strategy as well.
 In §1 of the Foundations, Fichte stated: